 FSCN 490 (6-0-0) Fire Service Internship: An experience that offers an opportunity to apply content learned in the classroom to complete a project in management or investigation in the workplace.
+Open to Fire and Emergency Services Administration majors only.

-Prerequisite: Completion of a majority of Core Curriculum requirements of the surface of the earth, emphasizing the geographic relationships and surveying the interaction between human beings and their physical environment.
+Prerequisite: Completion of a majority of Core Curriculum requirements and permission of program director.